-- Mañana 1
+Nuevo Mañana 1

-- Supplementary teacher provided materials
+Supplementary teacher provided materials

 Prerequisites: None

 SPANISH 2

 The second year of continuing Spanish completes the minimum World Language requirement for graduation and university acceptance in the United States.
 The communicative/interactive mode started in level 1 continues to progressively demand more oral and written accuracy from students.
 A wide range of authentic documents are presented to practice reading skills.
-During the second year of Spanish more

-emphasis is placed on exploring the cultural expressions of the Hispanic world.
+During the second year of Spanish more emphasis is placed on exploring the cultural expressions and awareness of the Hispanic world.
+The class is taught in the target language.
+This class prepares students for the correspondent DELE Diploma (official Spanish proficiency exam).

 Credits: 1

 Length of Course: 1 year

 Texts: